rsdoiel/rsdoiel.github.io/blog/2018/02/24/go-based-python-modules.md

 ## Example 3, libhelloworld.go and helloworld.py

-In this example we send a Python string to Go (which expects UTF-8) build our "hello world" message and then send it back to Python (which needs to do additional conversion and decoding).
+In this example we send a Python string to Go (which expects utf-8) build our "hello world" message and then send it back to Python (which needs to do additional conversion and decoding).

 Like in previous examples the Go side remains very simple.
-The heavy lifting is done by the *C* package and the comment with "export".
+The heavy lifting is done by the *C* package and the comment `//export`.
 We are using `C.GoString()` and `C.CString()` to flip between our native Go and C datatypes.